defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/overview.md

 This part of the guide covers our best practices for more advanced testing techniques, which are done at the end of the development cycle only (as they're more time and caffeine-consuming) and test the system as a whole.

-We add more formalized testing suite following 2 different approaches:
+We add more formalized testing suite one or both of the following approaches:

 - stateful property-based fuzzing using Forge
 - stateless symbolic execution using Halmos or Kontrol

-Having these 2 extra-steps consolidates the testing framework built around our protocol: unit tests are studying how a given part is working, integration is ensuring how multiple parts are working together during defined cases, property-based fuzzing will now study how the whole protocol is working in a big number of cases with multiple interactions (stateful) and formal verification will study how the protocol is working in *every possible* case (usually statelessly).
+Having these extra-steps consolidates the testing framework built around our protocol: unit tests are studying how a given part is working, integration is ensuring how multiple parts are working together during defined cases, property-based fuzzing will now study how the whole protocol is working in a big number of cases with multiple interactions (stateful) and formal verification will study how the protocol is working in *every possible* case (usually statelessly).
+In practice, most of our invariants are tested via fuzzing.

 # Properties & Invariants

 During the design phase of a new project, we start collecting the protocol properties and invariants (either from the new design or pre-existing specification/requirements).
 At this stage of the development, this means having a bullet point list describing what and how the project will behave.
-It includes invariants, that are always true, or some more specific scenarios, called properties (the distinction being pedantic only, both terms are used interchangeably).
+It includes invariants, characteristics which are always true, or some more specific scenarios, called properties (the distinction being pedantic only, both terms are used interchangeably).

 In short, think of how the protocol would be described as a whole, from a helicopter point of view.
 With the list of properties, someone should be able to create a system which will behave in the same way as the one tested, without knowing the implementation details.